kiskaszap/angularDocumentation/README.md

         });
       ```

-6.  **Create the loginController.js File**
+6.  **Modify the loginController.js File**

-    First, navigate to the controllers folder you created earlier and create a new file named loginController.js.
+    First, navigate to the controllers folder you created earlier and open the file named loginController.js.
 This file will contain all the logic related to user login.

     - Open loginController.js and add the following code